 If you are in retirement or near retirement, it is important to divide your assets into various “buckets”.
 The first bucket is for monies that you will need to draw down immediately for the first 3-5 years.
 These monies should be in cash or cash-like assets that will not be affected by a stock market crash.
 Then for the rest of your monies, you can put them in buckets with various proportions of equities and bonds depending on when you need the money in your retirement.
 As an example, for monies that you do not need to draw down upon until say 20 years later in your retirement, you can invest it in a portfolio of 80% equities and 20 bonds.
 So even if there is a big financial meltdown, you have more than enough time for your portfolio to recover and grow into an amount that you need.

 Nobody likes it when the stock markets crash.
 We tend to succumb to our fears especially when we read frightening headlines and after hearing how other investors have sold off their investments.
 And although the head understands the need to stay invested for the long run, the heart does not understand.
 Personally, I find that one way I can take away my fears about market crashes is when I have set aside cash (over and above my emergency fund as well as my regular investments) to top up my investments when markets go down.
 So, I am no longer fearful but instead am excited for the rare opportunity to further build my wealth.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser and also Executive Director of MoneyOwl, Singapore’s first bionic financial adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-Only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Sunday Times on 19th January 2020.